opf/openproject/docs/development/development-environment-osx/README.md

 You can run all required workers of OpenProject through `overmind`, which combines them in a single tab.
 Optionally, you may also run `overmind` as a daemon and connect to services individually.
-The `bin/dev` command will first check if `overmind` is available and run the application if via `Procfile.dev` if possible.
-If not, it falls back to `foreman`, installing it if needed.
+The `bin/dev` command will first check if `overmind` is available and run the application via `Procfile.dev`.
+Otherwise it will use `foreman` if it is available.

 ```shell
 bin/dev